It must have been love when our Mums went through the pain of childbirth, just so we might be able to live.

-To have nappies changed, to be fed, clothed and cared for when we were sick.
+To have nappies changed, to be fed, clothed and cared for when we were growing up and to be cared for when we were sick.
 That too, must have been love.

 For our parents and grandparents to fight and die under the Australian flag so we could be free, must have also been love.